chrchang/plink-ng/2.0/ReadMe.md

   manner.
 * As for text parsing, the ScanadvDouble() utility function in the plink2_string component is a very efficient string-to-double converter.
-  While it does not support perfect string<->double round-trips, or long-tail features like locale-specific decimal separators, it has been incredibly useful for speeding up the basic job of scanning standard-locale printf("%g")-formatted and similar output.
+  While it does not support perfect string<->double round-trips (that's what C++17 std::from_chars is for; https://abseil.io/ has a working implementation while we wait for gcc/clang...), or long-tail features like locale-specific decimal separators or hex floats, it has been incredibly useful for speeding up the basic job of scanning standard-locale printf("%g")-formatted and similar output.
 (Note that you lose roughly a billion times as much accuracy to %g's 6-digit limit as you do to imperfect string->double conversion in that setting.)

 (Coming soon: example text-processing programs using plink2_text.)

 The second library is pgenlib.
 This supports reading and writing of PLINK 2.x genotype files (".pgen").
-A draft specification for this format is under ../pgen_spec/ ; here are some key properties:
+A draft specification for this format is under https://github.com/chrchang/plink-ng/tree/master/pgen_spec ; here are some key
+properties:
 * A PLINK 1 .bed is a valid .pgen.
 * In addition, .pgen can represent multiallelic, phased, and/or dosage information.
 As of this writing, software support for multiallelic dosages